camunda/camunda-docs-static/get-started/content/apache-maven.md

 ### Enterprise Edition
-The config in the Camunda Nexus part about the [Enterprise Edition]({{< relref "#enterprise-edition-1" >}}) is still valid due to URL redirects.

-An alternative is to directly use the new URL of Artifactory.

-The `private` URL is a virtual repository, which aggregates a multitude of repositories.
+The [private](https://artifacts.camunda.com/artifactory/private/) URL is a virtual repository, which aggregates a multitude of repositories.
-Those include customer enterprise artifacts and all public artifacts from `public` to make builds easier if those dependencies are needed.
+Those include customer enterprise artifacts and all public artifacts from [public](https://artifacts.camunda.com/artifactory/public/) to make builds easier if you need those dependencies.

 ```xml
 <repositories>